Modelica® Language Specification version 3.7-dev

 The package Connections is used for over-constrained connection graphs, section 8.3.9.

 A number of “predefined” record types and enumeration types for graphical annotations are described in chapter 18.
-These types are not predefined in the usual sense since they cannot be referenced in ordinary Modelica code, only within annotations.
+These types are not predefined in the usual sense since they cannot be referenced in ordinary Modelica code, only within annotations, see section 18.3.1.